mathesh-me/docker-articles/docker-buildx-bake/docker-buildx-bake.md

 3. There are many options available for the `docker buildx bake` command.
 You can check the available options by running the `docker buildx bake --help` command.

-4. There is a Specific look up order for the Bake file.
+4. There is a specific lookup order for the Bake file.
 It looks for the Bake file in the following order:
    - The file specified using the `-f` flag.
    - `compose.yaml`
    - `compose.yml`
    - `docker-compose.yml`
    - `docker-compose.yaml`
    - `docker-bake.json`
    - `docker-bake.override.json`
    - `docker-bake.hcl`
    - `docker-bake.override.hcl`

 ### Demo of Docker Buildx Bake:

 Let's see the demo of the above examples using Docker Buildx Bake.

-I'm gonna use the directory structure as I mentioned above for second use case(Build Multiple Images Parallely)
+I'm going to use the directory structure as I mentioned above for the second use case (Build Multiple Images in Parallel).

 ```
 .